COVID-19 (Novel Coronavirus)

 The City Council meets on the second and fourth Tuesday.
-Agendas are posted online at www.chinohills.org/agendas and in an outdoor display case at City Hall’s entrance.
-The next regular meeting is on Tuesday, April 14 at 7:00 p.m.
+Agendas are posted online at www.chinohills.org/agendas and in an outdoor display case at City Hall’s entrance. .

 PUBLIC ADVISORY: The City Council Chambers will not be open to the public.

-The next City Council meeting will conducted telephonically through Zoom and broadcast live on the City’s website, and on Cable TV Channels 3 (Spectrum Cable) and 41 (Frontier Cable).
+City Council meetings are being conducted telephonically through Zoom and broadcast live on the City’s website, and on Cable TV Channels 3 (Spectrum Cable) and 41 (Frontier Cable).
 Please be advised that pursuant to the Executive Order, and to ensure the health and safety of the public by limiting human contact that could spread the COVID-19 virus, the Council Chambers will not be open for the meeting.
 Council Members will be participating telephonically and will not be physically present in the Council Chambers.

 The City of Chino Hills thanks you in advance for taking all precautions to prevent spreading the COVID-19 virus.